gilescope/cargo-service-message/README.md

 ## Todo list:
    [ ] Style coverage results so they don't look dreadful.

-   [ ] Write some tests now coverage is automatic.
+   [ ] Write some more tests now coverage is automatic.

    [ ] If the subcommand causes problems, we could read from stdin E.g. `cargo test --message-format=json | cargo-service-message`

+   [ ] Support just/cargo-make?

 ## Teamcity Todo list: